haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

 For details, see Jonathan Gagné's famous article [Measuring Coffee Concentration with a 0.01% Precision](https://coffeeadastra.com/2019/09/21/measuring-coffee-concentration-with-a-0-01-precision/).

 Jonathan thoroughly measured and explained various factors that could cause measurement errors.
-However, his method is quite cumbersome and not very suitable for measuring many samples quickly.
-If I remember correctly, Jonathan mentioned he usually uses the Two Spoon Method, so I won't spend time introducing his full method here.
+However, his method is quite cumbersome and not very suitable for measuring many samples in a short period of time.
+If I remember correctly, Jonathan mentioned he currently uses the Two Spoon Method regularly, so I won't spend time introducing his full method here.
 Please read his fascinating and detailed article if you're interested!

 #### Two Spoon Method

-The Two Spoon Method, also from Jonathan Gagné, is definitely worth mentioning.
+Speaking of TDS measurement workflows, the Two Spoon Method is definitely worth mentioning.
 As the name suggests, it involves using two spoons to measure.
 I will briefly explain the procedure and why I did not use it for the experiments in this article.
 For a more detailed introduction, please read [My Current Refractometry Workflow](https://pocketsciencecoffee.com/2022/12/07/my-current-refractometry-workflow/) by [pocketsciencecoffee](https://www.instagram.com/pocketsciencecoffee/).

 ##### Procedure

 First, prepare two room-temperature spoons (cupping spoons work well) and room-temperature distilled water for zeroing.

 After thoroughly stirring the brewed coffee, use one spoon to scoop a small sample (no more than 2 ml).
 Wait a moment, then pour about 1 ml from the first spoon into the second spoon.
 Wait again, then pour the sample from the second spoon directly onto the refractometer lens for measurement.
-The spoons' large heat capacity will rapidly cool this small volume of coffee to near room temperature.
+The spoons' high thermal conductivity and enough heat capacity will rapidly cool this small volume of coffee to near room temperature.

 As with my method, the goal is to keep the sample and zeroing temperature difference within 0.1°C. If the difference is too large, use an even smaller sample volume.

 ##### Why I Didn't Use This Method Here

 The Two Spoon Method is obviously not suitable for measuring many samples quickly (I don't have that many cupping spoons!).
-To enable rapid cooling, the sample volume must be very small, making it impossible to measure the same sample with multiple refractometers, which I needed to do in these experiments.
+Additionally, to enable rapid cooling, the sample volume must be very small, making it impossible to measure the same sample with multiple refractometers, which I needed to do in these experiments.

 #### Precautions